renatekavuza/quotecollection/README.md

 # quotecollection
-collection of quotes usful in teaching meditation, which is ment to become an easily accessible datebase
+collection of quotes useful in teaching meditation, which is ment to become an easily accessible datebase